Law on the status of Jews

 The Law of 3 October 1940 on the status of Jews was a law enacted by Vichy France.
 It provided a legal definition of the expression Jewish race, which was used during the Nazi occupation for the implementation of Vichy's ideological policy of "National Revolution" comprising corporatist and antisemitic racial policies.
 It also listed the occupations forbidden to Jews meeting the definition.
 The law was signed by Marshall Philippe Pétain and the main members of his government.

-The Vichy regime was nominally independent, unlike the northern, Occupied zone, which was under direct occupation by Nazi Germany; but the Pétain regime didn't wait to be ordered to draw up antisemitic measures by the Nazis, but took them on their own initiative.
+The Vichy regime was nominally independent, unlike the northern, Occupied zone, which was under direct occupation by Nazi Germany.
+The Pétain regime didn't wait to be ordered to draw up antisemitic measures by the Nazis, but took them on their own initiative.
 Antisemitic measures began to be drawn up almost immediately after Pétain signed the Armistice of 22 June 1940, ending hostilities and establishing the terms of France's surrender to the Germans, including the division of France into the occupied and free zones.